seanbradley/Simpletown/README.md

 As mentioned, the app has two views.
 View one retrieves data dynamically from the SBA's API via Kenneth Reitz's excellent _Requests_ library, and then cleans up the JSON and displays it as a list.
 View two displays city info for a given county by querying a PostgreSQL database, which was populated with city info via manually leveraging a large JSON fixture--the fixture itself being created from the the same SBA API.

-###USE SIMPLETOWN'S "FAST LANE" AMI FOR RAPID AND EASY DEPLOYMENT
+###USE SIMPLETOWN'S "FAST LANE" AMI FOR A RAPID LAUNCH
-Your own copy of Simpletown is available and instantly deployable in less than five minutes if you purchase its Amazon Machine Image (AMI)...which is available for just $5.
+Your own copy of Simpletown is available and instantly deployable in less than five minutes if you purchase its Amazon Machine Image (AMI)...which is available for a one-time fee of just $5.
 Save yourself the headache of backwards engineering the site from this repo; fahgeddabout configuring Apache and mod_wsgi.
-For the price of your carmel mocha machiatto (or a Redbull and Top Ramen), you can get past the boring Advil-laden part of deployment, and jump right into writing new models and views, and styling your Django app as you see fit.
+For the price of your carmel mocha machiatto (or a Redbull and Top Ramen), you can get past the boring Advil-laden part of deployment, and jump right into writing new models, new views, and styling your Django app as you see fit.
 Everything but e-mail settings are automagically configured for you in the FAST LANE AMI.

 ###STANDARD DEPLOYMENT